It’s called a living benefit because you do not need to pass away to make a claim.

 Generally, simple issue policies come with a 24-month pre-existing condition clause and a 24 month contestability clause from the policy date.

-How to get Simplified Issue Critical Illness Insurance
+How to get Simple Issue Critical Illness Insurance

 A broker is your best bet for this type of life insurance.
 Brokers do not represent just one company; they represent all the carriers in Canada.